shingoni/Movie_Rating_Webapp/README.md

 # Movie_Rating_Webapp
-An implementation of a movie rating app using Eclipse and JavaEE, along with Apache tomcat.
+An implementation of a movie rating app using Eclipse, JavaEE and Apache tomcat.
+Testing implemented using Junit 5